 - Shellfish industry members: (View presentation)

-- 1 to 3 p.m.
-Tuesday, June 30: Governor's Office and state agencies staff will provided information on spending plan development and got feedback from industry.
+- Virtual open house: Governor's Office and state agencies staff provided information on spending plan development and got feedback from industry.
 (View presentation and a recording of the meeting).

 Additional resources on CARES ACT Assistance to fisheries participants are listed below.